SalaniLeo/Linux-scripts/README.md

-# Termux-scripts
+# Linux-scripts
-Some scripts to configure stuff in termux
+Some scripts to manage some things 🙂